Augo Lynge: Early life

-Augustinus Telef Nis Lynge was born 16 October 1899 in the settlement Fiskenæsset (Qeqertarsuatsiaat) 130 km south of Godthåb (Nuuk) as the son of the local catechist Pavia Lynge (died 1943) and his wife Bendthea née Heilmann.
+Augustinus Telef Nis Lynge was born 16 October 1899 in the settlement Fiskenæsset (Qeqertarsuatsiaat) 130 km south of Godthåb (Nuuk) as the son of the local catechist Pavia Lynge (died 1943) and his wife Bendthea.
 He had five siblings.

 School career

 Lynge graduated from Godthåb Seminarium in Nuuk in 1921 as a teacher and went on to complete several courses at Jelling College from 1922 to 1923.
 He subsequently completed a special course in a school in Copenhagen from 1923 to 1924 before working as a teacher at Godthåb Seminarium.
 In 1930 Lynge went on to be a teacher at the Nuuk College.

 Family

-Augustinus Telef Nis "Augo" Lynge was son of senior catechist Pavia Lynge and Bendthea Lynge (née Heilmann).
-He had 5 siblings: Rosa, Vilhelm, Agnete, Marie and Magdaline.
-He married Qétura /Ketura (Qittuulaaraq) BSE Heilmann, born 4.12.1901 in Godthåb, daughter of the hunter A. Peter O. Heilmann and Martha Holm, on 12 July 1925 and had seven children by her; Lise, Martha, John, Marie, Astrid, Lars and Kunuk, his marriage ended in tragedy when Qetura died in 1939 at the age of 38.
+Augo Lynge married Qetura Heilmann (born 4 December 1901 in Godthåb), daughter of hunter Peter Heilmann and Martha Holm, on 12 July 1925.
+Qetura died in 1939.

-He remarried on 12 August 1940 to Emilie Lund and had two children by her: Helga and Augo, they remained married until Lynge's death in 1959.
+He married for the second time on 8 December 1940 to Emilie Lund, the daughter of carpenter Peter Lund and Helga Møller.
+They remained married until Lynge's death in 1959.